EmbarkStudios/tame-oauth/README.md

 ## Features

 * `gcp` (default) - Support for [GCP oauth2](https://developers.google.com/identity/protocols/oauth2)
-* `wasm-web` - Enables wasm features in `chrono` and `ring` needed for `tame-oauth` to be used in a wasm browser context.
-Note this feature should not be used when targetting wasm outside the browser context, in which case you would likely need to target `wasm32-wasi`.
+* `wasm-web` - Enables wasm features in `ring` needed for `tame-oauth` to be used in a wasm browser context.
+Note this feature should not be used when targeting wasm outside the browser context, in which case you would likely need to target `wasm32-wasi`.
 * `jwt` (default) - Support for [JSON Web Tokens](https://jwt.io/), required for `gcp`
 * `url` (default) - Url parsing, required for `gcp`